 The geometry of the frame is really nothing special.
 It’s fitted with 26″ wheels but unfortunately, the tires are really cheap and rubbish.
 You can upgrade them for $20-30 bucks if you don’t like the ride which is really not very smooth.

-Roadmaster 26″ Men’s Granite Peak features an SRAM drive and standard twist shifters which I don’t like very much, but they work and if you use them gently they will work for a few years without need of repairs.
+Roadmaster 26″ Men’s Granite Peak features an SRAM drive and standard twist shifters which I don’t like very much, but they work and if you use them gently they will work for a few years without the need of repairs.
 These bikes are fitted with a suspension fork for a smoother ride which is nice for this price range.

 I know that this bike is really not a very high-quality product but it’s great for the price.
 If you are not looking for something expensive for your daily commutes to your college you should definitely consider buying the Roadmaster 26″ Men’s Granite Peak.